-- (a) An unmodified opinion was issued on the financial statements. - (b) No reportable conditions in internal control over financial reporting were disclosed by the audits of the financial statements. - (c) The audits did not disclose any non-compliance which is material to the financial statements.
+- (a) An unmodified opinion was issued on the financial statements. - (b) A material weakness in internal control over financial reporting was disclosed by the audit of the financial statements. - (c) The audits did not disclose any non-compliance which is material to the financial statements.

-Schedule of Findings (Continued) Years Ended June 30, 2023 and 2022
+Schedule of Findings (Continued) Years Ended June 30, 2024 and 2023